robertmartin8/ReasonableDeviations/_posts/2022-06-12-molecular-notes-part-2.md

 ## Hacking Obsidian

 In this section, I discuss how one can “hack” Obsidian.
-This section is entirely optional: it is mainly here for the benefit of the advanced users and geeks (you know who you are!) who want to push the boundaries of Obsidian.
+This section is entirely optional; it is mainly here for the benefit of the advanced users and geeks (you know who you are!) who want to push the boundaries of Obsidian.

 In essence, because Obsidian is made of plain markdown files and a simple folder structure all stored locally, it’s very easy to interact with your Obsidian notes via a different interface.
 Here are some examples.